The Last House on the Left (2009 film): Plot

 Frustrated by Mari's attempt to escape, Sadie and Francis proceed to beat Mari and Paige as they crawl from the wreckage.
-Once Sadie begins to attack Mari, Paige grabs a tree branch and hits Sadie in the stomach, knocking her off Mari and giving the girls a chance to escape their assailants.
+Once Sadie begins to attack Mari, Paige hits Sadie in the stomach, knocking her off Mari and giving the girls a chance to escape their assailants.
 However, before Mari can run away, Krug grabs her and urges Sadie and Francis to get Paige.
 Paige runs through the woods, falls, and injures her leg.
 Upon doing so, she sees a construction site ahead and calls for help but is not heard over the loud noise of the machines.
 She is then captured by Sadie and Francis and taken back into the woods.
 When they arrive back in the woods where the rest of the group is, a now-tied-up Paige is placed on the ground.
 Krug then attempts to teach Justin to "be a man" by forcing him to touch Mari's breasts.
 Paige begins insulting him to get him to stop; in response, Krug and Francis fatally stab Paige repeatedly, and Mari watches her friend bleed to death.
 Krug, frustrated at Mari’s rebelliousness, proceeds to pin her face down to the ground and rape her.
 During the rape, Krug pulls off Mari's necklace and throws it away.
 When he is finished raping her, Mari musters enough strength to escape the group and make it to the lake so she can swim to safety.
 Krug shoots her in the back as she swims, leaving her body floating in the lake.

-A storm forces Krug, Francis, Sadie, and Justin to seek refuge at a nearby house.
-Justin is the only one to deduce that the inhabitants, John and Emma, are Mari's parents.
+A storm forces Krug, Francis, Sadie, and Justin to seek refuge at a nearby house, owned by John and Emma.
+Justin soon discovers a photo of Mari and learns that John and Emma are her parents.
 John invites them to stay the night in their guest house, and Justin intentionally leaves Mari's necklace on the kitchen counter to alert them about their daughter.
 Meanwhile, Mari, critically wounded, manages to swim ashore and makes her way to her parents’ home, collapsing on the front porch.
-When John and Emma discover Mari and the necklace on the counter, they realize that Mari's assailants are the people in their guest house.
+John and Emma discover Mari outside and the necklace on the counter.
+John examine her and discovers signs of rape and he and Emma realize that Mari's assailants are the people in their guest house.